the-alex-b/Football-Tracking/README.md

 3. Train the two-gan network and move network paths to ./checkpoints/Linedetection (see readme in folder)
 4. Acquire the camera features and worldcup file from SCCvSD repo.
 (See ./PreTrainedNetworks/SCCvSD)
 5. Put your footage in ./input_footage/video or ./input_footage/picture
 6. Reference your footage (or still image) in the run.py file.
-This is the scripts entry point.
+This is the entry point.
 7. python run.py